RomikB/amneziawg-install/README.md

 others can work but not tested

+2Gb of free space is required for temporary files.

 ## Usage

 Before installation it is strictly recommended to upgrade your system to the latest available version and perform the reboot afterwards.